 I engage in almost everything with the aim to get good at it.
 To me it’s more fun to score a goal by top-shelving the puck in the local hockey league than watching the Blackhawks while eating a hotdog in the stands.
 That’s just my preference.
 I’m not a good spectator.

 Mastering things is highly “entertaining” to me.
 I like becoming and being good at things.
 Sometimes this leads to people willing to pay me.
 Sometimes it doesn’t.
-For the first 30 years of my life, I was lucky to have people pay me for doing what I thought was the most interesting thing in the world, researching arcane details about neutron starts.
+For the first 30 years of my life, I was lucky to have people pay me for doing what I thought was the most interesting thing in the world, researching arcane details about neutron stars.
 At 30 I became financially independent and therefore I no longer have to resort to luck.
 Because I’m now financially independent, I don’t have to care what other people are willing to pay for but that doesn’t stop me from trying to get better at what interests me, from doing the right thing or helping people, or even from making money if I can.

 On the whole, I have fully internalized the ERE philosophy you read on these pages.
 I think this way naturally and automatically.
 I walk the talk.
 I don’t think of my choices as a sacrifice anymore than a toddler who has learned how to walk think of having sacrificed crawling around.

 At this point (2014) I have enough saved to continue this lifestyle for the next 64 years and my passive income is twice as large as I need.

 Here’s my short history so far.